vichitr/Analysis-of-PIE-with-ECN-using-ns3/README.md

 ## Work Done
 - Modified PIE to support ECN.
-- Modified pie-example to test ECN.
+- Modified PIE example to test ECN.
 - Documentation of steps involved in the project.

 ## Result & Conclusion